harrylynchh/ai-python-projects/README.md

-# Harry Lynch – Python / AI-ML Projects
+# Harry Lynch – Python / AI-ML Projects (WITH SOURCE CODE)

 > **All projects are open-source.**
 > Each project has a repository link with it's own robust documentation if you'd